-Upon publication of the Federal Register notice, EPA will open 73 chemical-specific public dockets, one for each of the remaining chemicals on the 2014 TSCA Work Plan.
-Additionally, there will be a general docket open for the public to suggest chemicals for risk evaluation that are not on the Work Plan.
+EPA has opened 73 chemical-specific public dockets, one for each of the remaining chemicals on the 2014 TSCA Work Plan.
+Additionally, there is a general docket open for the public to suggest chemicals for risk evaluation that are not on the Work Plan.
 Learn more about submitting information on TSCA work plan chemicals to inform prioritization.

 In identifying candidates for the prioritization process, TSCA requires that 50% of all High-Priority designations be drawn from 2014 Update of the TSCA Work Plan and that EPA also give preference to Work Plan chemicals with the following characteristics: